kaethis/CS2040_strmatch/README.md

     README.md       # this file
     driver.py       # for executing the program
     example1.txt    # quote from Morpheus in "The Matrix" (1999)
-    strmatch.py     # implementation and data structures for string match util.py         # helper functions
+    file1.txt       # sequence provided by professor (pattern is "abracadabra") file2.txt       # sequence provided by professor (pattern is "hat_that") file3.txt       # sequence provided by professor (pattern is "ABCABAB") strmatch.py     # implementation and data structures for string match util.py         # helper functions
 ```